graycreate/AMS/README.md

 AMS
 ===

-an impletation of Academic Management System in Android Platform for teacher
+An Impletation of Academic Management System in Android Platform for Teacher!